 Getting Nerdy with Mel and Gerdy is run by two former secondary science teachers who post science teaching ideas, experiments, and videos for students of all ages.
 They also share some great science humor.

 Angela Watson can ease your teacher stress.
-She talks to teachers about how to fit the enormous job of teaching into a true 40-hour workweek and how to manage the stress when you can’t.
+She talks to teachers about how to fit the enormous job of teaching into a true 40-hour workweek and how to manage the stress when you feel like you can’t.
 Her Facebook page is full of encouragement and tips for being more efficient.

 Edutopia posts interesting articles on a wide variety of teaching interests.
 Articles include topics like student-led conferences, helping students develop focus, and ways to add music to language arts.
 They also share teacher quotes and short videos with teaching ideas.